deepbsd/deepbsd.github.io/_posts/2019-11-15-Overclocking_On_Linux.markdown

 little more expensive motherboard that is good at overclocking) and changing the default multiplier in the BIOS so that the CPU speed goes from 3.5GHz to 4.5GHz.
 Core voltage could need to go up an extra 0.125 volts or so to keep this clock stable.
-So instead of an idle temperature of, say, 30 degrees Centigrade, perhaps your now running closer to 40 degrees at idle.
+So instead of an idle temperature of, say, 30 degrees Centigrade, perhaps you're now running closer to 40 degrees at idle.
 You haven't spent a dime, unless you've upgraded some of your components.

 This boost from 3.5GHz to 4.5GHz is almost a 30% increase in CPU speed.
-And it's costing you perhaps an extra in your monthly energy bill.
+And it's costing you perhaps an extra few pennies in your monthly energy bill.
 Can you begin to see why the idea might be attractive to people?

 # But is it Practical?